-Once you have assembled your 718e climber, it is ready to use.
+Once you have assembled your climber, it is ready to use.
 There are no complex instructions to follow or mandatory programming steps required to operate the climber-the electronic display is there only for reference.
 It provides motivating feedback about your workout to help you monitor your progress and meet your fitness goals.

 The console's convenient "hands free" function lets you start and end a workout without touching any keys.
-Simply start using the climber to begin your workout.
+Simply step onto the climber to begin your workout.
 The displays automatically appear and begin providing information about your workout.
 To select a specific informational display, such as TIME or TOTAL STEPS, press the MODE key until the desired information appears on the display.

-Diagram 19 718e electronic console display
+Diagram 21 Electronic console display

-Diagram 19 shows the 718e electronic console display.
+Diagram 21 shows the electronic console display.
 An explanation of the eight display features and four keys are explained below.